eu-digital-green-certificates/dgc-business-rules-testdata/README.md

     $ (cd tooling ; npm test)

 Validation encompasses the following:
-* The JSON file of every rule is validated against the [Rule JSON Schema](https://github.com/eu-digital-green-certificates/dgc-gateway/blob/feat/validation-rules/src/main/resources/validation-rule.schema.json).
+* The JSON file of every rule is validated against [this JSON Schema](https://github.com/eu-digital-green-certificates/dgc-gateway/blob/main/src/main/resources/validation-rule.schema.json).
-* The `Logic` field of every rule is validated as a CertLogic expression.
+* The `Logic` field of every rule is validated as a CertLogic expression, which is a format/language that's [specified here](https://github.com/ehn-dcc-development/dgc-business-rules/specification/README.md).
 * The specified `AffectedFields` field is checked against the fields of the DCC `payload` accessed from the `Logic` field.
 * ..._more validations and checks to follow_

-Business rules must be specified using the format/language specified in the [DCC Business Rules GitHub repository](https://github.com/ehn-dcc-development/dgc-business-rules).
+Testing means that all rules' tests are executed using the JS-implementation of CertLogic.
+JSON files containing tests must adhere to [this JSON Schema](./tooling/validation-rule-test.schema.json).

+All rules are also executed against every DCC found in the [DCC test data repo](https://github.com/eu-digital-green-certificates/dgc-testdata).
+The results are exposed as an artifact (called `rules-on-testData.json`) of the "Validation and Testing of Rule Sets" GitHub Action.

 ## Organisation